percona/proxysql-admin-tool/README.md

   __1) --enable__

-  It will configure Percona XtraDB Cluster nodes into ProxySQL database and add two cluster monitoring scripts into ProxySQL scheduler table for checking cluster status.
+  This option will configure Percona XtraDB Cluster nodes into the ProxySQL database, and add two cluster monitoring scripts into the ProxySQL scheduler table for checking the cluster status.
   _scheduler script info :_
-  * proxysql_node_monitor : will be checking cluster node membership and re-configure ProxySQL if cluster membership changes occur
+  * proxysql_node_monitor : will check cluster node membership, and re-configure ProxySQL if cluster membership changes occur
-  * proxysql_galera_checker : will be checking desynced nodes and temporarily deactivate them
+  * proxysql_galera_checker : will check desynced nodes, and temporarily deactivate them

   It will also add two new users into Percona XtraDB Cluster with USAGE privilege.
-One is for monitoring cluster nodes through ProxySQL and another for connecting to PXC node via ProxySQL console.
+One is for monitoring cluster nodes through ProxySQL, and the other is for connecting to PXC node via ProxySQL console.

   PS : Please make sure to use super user credentials from PXC to setup to create default users.
 ```bash